 Modified Broad Match

 Now this is similar to the phrase match type, but you can have words before it or after it.
-What I mean by that, is the search term must have the word appliance repair, but it can also include other words before or after the words “appliance repair”.
-For example, same day appliance repair or appliance repair near me.
+What I mean by that, is the search term must have the word air conditioner repair or appliance repair, but it can also include other words before or after the words “air conditioning repair” or “appliance repair”.
+For example, same day air conditioner repair or appliance repair or air conditioner repair or appliance repair near me.

 Negative Keywords Can Make Or Break Your Campaigns